benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 href="https://golang.org/pkg/builtin/#append">append()</a></tt> work on
 these container types, though there's no way for a developer to define their own equivalents of those generic built-in functions.
-As many Go developers will attest, having type-safe built-in versions of growable arrays and maps will go a long way, even without user-defined generic types.</p>
+As many Go developers will attest, having built-in versions of growable arrays and maps that are parameterized by type goes a long way, even without user-defined generic types.</p>

 <p>In addition, Go has support for interfaces and closures, two
 features that are often used instead of generics, or to work around their lack.
-For example, sorting in Go is done using the <tt>sort.Interface</tt>
+For example, sorting in Go is done using the <tt><a href="https://golang.org/pkg/sort/#Interface">sort.Interface</a></tt>
 type, which is an interface requiring three methods:</p>

 <pre>
     type Interface interface {
-        Len() int
-        Less(i, j int) bool
-        Swap(i, j int)
-    }
+        Len() int           // length of this collection Less(i, j int) bool // true if i'th element < j'th element Swap(i, j int)      // swap i'th and j'th elements }
 </pre>